Marketers love subscriptions.

 The startup “pitch” has become a trope — like marriage proposals, diaper changes, and employee firings, almost all of us think we know how to do one… until we actually need to.

-That’s when we realize that no matter how many times we thought we’ve seen them before, we have no idea how to make them great when it’s our turn. …
+That’s when we realize that no matter how many times we thought we’ve seen them before, we have no idea how to make them great when it’s our turn.
+If we’re lucky, we come to that realization before we get down on one knee and present the ring. …